 ["trends"]

-5 Ways to Shake Up a More Eco-Conscious Cocktail at Home
+8 Ways to Make a More Sustainable Cocktail at Home

 What on earth are sustainable cocktails and do you really need to be using eco-friendly drinking straws?
 Here’s a concise look at the rise of sustainable cocktail recipes and why you should be loving this trend as a citizen of Planet Earth.